A musical drama performance of sensual love and full-bodied comedy. Based on the novel by Giovanni Boccaccio /

-Let us gather together one last day to entertain ourselves with music, dance and pleasures.
-When the new day dawns, then we can return to Florence.
+Let us gather together one last day to entertain ourselves with music, dance and games.

 The production is adaptable and easily changed based on the conditions of the venue and the occasion of the performance.
 The stories and the music in The Decameron can be varied and therefore also the size of the ensemble from six to twelve singers accompanied by theorbo, renaissance lute and percussion.

-The Decameron (1353) is Boccaccio’s most famous work and made him known to the afterworld as the originator of the short story genre.
-The main story in the novel tells of a party of upper class youngsters in Florence during the medieval Black Death.
-The company decides to flee Florence to escape the illness of the city and in their isolation in the countryside they entertain eachother by telling various stories – the stories that form The Decameron.
 In the sharply rendered details, Boccaccio paints all kinds of adventures and escapades.
 We meet simple-minded men who are cleverly deceived by their wives as well as church servants who succumb to sensuous, sinful love.
-The Decameron is risqué and burlesque but it remains a sharp and perceptive comedy.
 Boccaccio wanted to both entertain and provoke his contemporary readers and despite the 700 years gone by, his stories are still current.

 An ingenious way to revive to large parts forgotten music.